 How to use Cyclopentolate HCL Drops

-This medication is usually applied in the eye 40 to 50 minutes before the procedure or as directed by your doctor.
+Use this medication in the eye as directed by your doctor, usually 40 to 50 minutes before the procedure.
 The dose may need to be repeated in 5 to 10 minutes.
 This medication is for use in the eye only.
 Do not take by mouth or inject.

 Tilt your head back, look upward, and pull down the lower eyelid to make a pouch.
 Hold the dropper directly over your eye and place 1 drop into the pouch.
 Look downward and gently close your eyes for 1 to 2 minutes.
 Place one finger at the corner of your eye (near the nose) and apply gentle pressure for 2 to 3 minutes.
 This will prevent the medication from draining away from the eye and reduce side effects.
 Try not to blink and do not rub your eye.
 Repeat these steps if your dose is for more than 1 drop or for your other eye if so directed.